Education

 Summary

-This chapter of research methodology includes the participants of the research, techniques of investigation, the techniques utilized for data collection, ethical considerations, and limitations.
-The study used research approach of a mixed methods methodology to the research problem.
-The sample of participants included in phase I of this research include of a cohort of high school students in inner-cities of Los Angeles.
-The research was conducted through examining the factors of late graduation by conducting an interview of a random sample of teachers and students in the inner-cities of Los Angeles.
-Also, the families of such students were also interviewed.
+This chapter on research methodology includes the participants of the research, techniques of investigation, the techniques utilized for data collection, ethical considerations, and limitations.
+The study used a mixed methods research approach to the research problem.
+The sample of participants included in phase I of this research includes a cohort of high school students in the inner cities of Los Angeles.
+The research was conducted by examining the factors of late graduation by conducting an interview with a random sample of teachers and students in the inner cities of Los Angeles.
+The families of such students were also interviewed.
 The next chapter will present the findings of this research.

 References